Tokr-Labs/javascript-code-challenge/README.md

 * `npm i` downloads all dependencies.
 * `npm start` runs the application.
 * React components are organized into separate files.
+* Styling is used to enhance the page, and done so in reusable components.
 * No console errors.
 * Meets the challenge requirements.